EN

 Under the new rules, people who obtain a residence permit under the Act are exempt from the requirement for a work permit.
 This means that companies do not have to follow the usual procedure that would otherwise apply depending on the different schemes, such as requirements for salary levels after the pay limit scheme.

 This exemption from the requirement for a work permit also means that special requirements for salary levels and employment terms do not apply.
-However, the partnership agreement focuses on this aspect, as one of its initiatives is to ensure a shared responsibility so that information on what normal working conditions in Denmark are and how the Danish labor market works.
+However, the partnership agreement focuses on this aspect, as one of its initiatives is to ensure a shared responsibility so that information on what normal working conditions in Denmark are and how the Danish labour market works.

 IUNO’s opinion